Curated by Jeff Mangum

 Both of Joanna Newsom’s performances were delightful, performing solo this time with just her harp and a piano for company.
 These early afternoon shows were the perfect pick-me-up with both older and new material getting an outing.

 Matana Roberts was accompanied by Sebastian Rochford on drums for an early evening session on Friday.
 Roscoe Mitchell filled the slot on Sunday evening and opened with a truly impressive demonstration of being able to hold a single note for what seemed to continue for ages.
 The jazzier acts are always well attended at ATP and these artists did not disappoint.

 A Hawk and a Hacksaw performed a new and original soundtrack to ‘Shadow Of Forgotten Ancestors’ by the legendary Russian director Sergio Paradjanov.
 Crazy Horse lit only by the dim glow of the film was filled with an often baleful dirge of folk from the New Mexico duo.
 It was impressive to see and hear, most of the festival goers agreed with the small venue packed out for the entire performance.

 Many thanks to Barry and Jeff for what was a fantastic ATP.

 Interested in attending the next ATP?

 ATP will return at Minehead from December 7th 2012 until December 9th 2012 with The National taking the helm as curator.
-Full details of the Minehead show on the ATP Website.

 ATP will also be running a bite-sized summer outing at Alexandra Palace, London.
 This will run from May 25th 2012 until May 27th 2012 with day available for each of the three days.
 For those that want to take the full fat option weekend tickets are also available.
-Full details of the Alexandra Palace show on the ATP Website.

 Both line-ups are looking awesome already and will be added to over the next few months with something for everybody to enjoy.